Client Education Library

 Zyrtec Dosage for Dogs

-Your veterinarian will determine the best dose for your dog, based on your dog’s body weight, the severity of your dog’s allergies, and your dog’s expected susceptibility to side effects.
+Dosage depends on your dog’s body weight, the severity of your dog’s allergies, and your dog’s expected susceptibility to side effects.
+The following chart serves as general guidelines for dosage, but you should always consult your veterinarian first.

 Cost of Zyrtec for Dogs